Q: Why should I prepare for a wildfire?

 Standard awards and need-based assistance are both available to applicants.
 Standard awards are 50% of Wildfire Partners Forestry Contractor costs up to $2,000, whichever is less.

-Need-based assistance is available to those on limited incomes to cover 100% of the costs.
+Need-based assistance is available to those on limited incomes to cover additional costs beyond $2000.
 If you have previously qualified for a government program that uses formal income criteria for acceptance, there is a good chance you will qualify for need-based assistance from Wildfire Partners.
 If you can formally document your need, then you should check “Yes” for the Additional Financial Assistance question and apply here.

 Q: What if I want to do the work myself or hire someone who is not on the most recent Wildfire Partners Forestry Contractors List?